0xkernelghost/Web_Security/PortSwiggerLabs/Authentication/Readme.md

 - Missing `HttpOnly`, `Secure`, `SameSite` flags
 - Sessions not invalidated on logout

-### 5. Single Sign-On (SSO) / OAuth 2.0
+### 5. Single Sign-On (SSO) / OAuth 2.0 / OpenID Connect (OIDC)

-Delegated authentication — trust a third-party identity provider (Google, GitHub, etc.)
+OAuth 2.0 is primarily an authorization framework that allows a client application to obtain access to protected resources.

+OpenID Connect (OIDC) adds an identity layer on top of OAuth 2.0 and is used for authentication and federated login.

+SSO can be implemented using protocols such as SAML or OIDC, depending on the architecture.

 **Common weaknesses:**
 - `state` parameter not validated → CSRF
-- `redirect_uri` not restricted → token theft
+- Improperly validated `redirect_uri` → may enable authorization-code or token leakage depending on the OAuth flow and implementation
 - Implicit flow exposing tokens in URL

 ---